SouthernMethodistUniversity/hpc_docs/docs/work_deprecation.md

 # Personal $WORK is End of Life

-Personal $WORK directories are retired on August 15, 2025 and are no longer usable.
+Personal $WORK directories were retired on August 15, 2025 and are no longer usable.
 Any remaining data may be removed at any time.

 ## Personal $WORK deprecation plan